marshall-buck/foods_app/README.md

 # foods_app

 A new Flutter project.
-//TODO: Fix search so second word calls method at each character.
+//TODO: Sort food search list by length